Nike's next-season styles are up to 25% off right now

 We love the discounts Nike throws our way, whether the company is discounting our summer activewear or giving us some great deals on WFH-appropriate athleisure.
 And Nike’s latest sale spans deals for the whole family, and there’s no past-season designs here; all the looks on sale are so fresh, they’re from next season’s collection.

 With 25% off a ton of different styles — and a sale that goes until August 8 — there are plenty of bargains to be had, but you should still shop soon to make sure you get your size.
-The sale spends men’s, women’s and kids’ items, from tennis shoes and leggings to T-shirts and accessories like backpacks and bags for getting to and from outdoor bootcamps and yoga sessions.
-Scroll through for some of our favorite picks from the Nike sale, below.
+The sale spans men’s, women’s and kids’ items, from tennis shoes and leggings to T-shirts and accessories, including backpacks and bags for getting to and from outdoor boot camps and yoga sessions.
+Scroll through for some of our favorite picks from the Nike sale.

 Men’s styles